The balanced tensor product of module categories

 \begin{theorem*} Let $\cC$ be a finite, rigid, monoidal linear category, and let $\cM$ be a finite right $\cC$-module category and $\cN$ a finite left $\cC$-module category.
 Let $A$ and $B$ be algebra objects in $\cC$ such that $\cM \cong \Mod{A}{}(\cC)$ and $\cN \cong \Mod{}{B}(\cC)$ as module categories.
 The category $\Mod{A}{B}(\cC)$ of $A$--$B$-bimodule objects in $\cC$ corepresents $\cC$-balanced right-exact bilinear functors out of $\cM \times \cN$, and therefore realizes the balanced tensor product $\cM \boxtimes_\cC \cN$. \end{theorem*}

-The balanced tensor product will play a key role in our study of the $3$-category of finite tensor categories and the associated local toplogical field theories in our papers \cite{3TC, DTCI}.
+The balanced tensor product will play a key role in our study of the $3$-category of finite tensor categories and the associated local toplogical field theories in \cite{DTCI}.
 Indeed, we use at some crucial steps not only that the balanced tensor product exists, but that it can be explicitly realized as $\Mod{A}{B}(\cC)$.
+Our realization also shows that the balanced tensor product of finite linear (abelian) module categories (the ``Deligne" tensor, cf.~\cite{MR1106898}) is equivalent to the balanced tensor product of finitely cocomplete $k$-additive module categories (the ``Kelly" tensor, cf.~\cite{MR651714, MR648793}).
+This equivalence will allow us, in \cite{DTCI}, to work with abelian categories while relying on results from a merely additive context, particularly the Johnson-Freyd--Scheimbauer~\cite{MR3590516} construction of a 3-category of (finitely cocomplete $k$-additive) tensor categories.

 The first two sections of this paper are largely expository and intended as a self-contained introduction to the parts of EGNO's theory that are needed in our other papers.
 In Section~\ref{sec:tc-lincat}, we give an overview of linear categories and monoidal linear categories.
 In particular, we give a proof of the well known fact that all finite linear categories are equivalent to categories of modules over a finite-dimensional algebra, and a proof of the fact that all right (respectively left) exact linear functors between finite linear categories admit right (respectively left) adjoints.
 In Section~\ref{sec:tc-bimod}, we provide a review of aspects of Etingof--Gelaki--Nikshych--Ostrik's theory of module categories, including proofs that all module functors are strong and that adjunctions lift to module adjunctions, and we give a proof, of the fact that module categories are categories of module objects, that isolates and mitigates the rigidity assumption.
 In Section~\ref{sec:tc-deligne}, we use the presentation of module categories as categories of modules to prove that the balanced tensor product of module categories exists, and we establish the basic exactness properties of the balanced tensor product.